Name Changing Token 24-Hour Trading Volume Tops $122,319.00 (NCT)

-Name Changing Token (CURRENCY:NCT) traded flat against the U.S. dollar during the 1 day period ending at 20:00 PM Eastern on March 12th.
-During the last week, Name Changing Token has traded flat against the U.S. dollar.
-Name Changing Token has a market capitalization of $3.16 million and $122,319.00 worth of Name Changing Token was traded on exchanges in the last day.
-One Name Changing Token coin can now be purchased for $0.0802 or 0.00000141 BTC on major exchanges.
+Name Changing Token (NCT) traded flat against the dollar during the 1-day period ending at 13:00 PM Eastern on March 16th.
+Over the last week, Name Changing Token has traded flat against the dollar.
+One Name Changing Token coin can now be purchased for approximately $0.0802 or 0.00000141 BTC on popular exchanges.
+Name Changing Token has a market cap of $3.16 million and $122,319.00 worth of Name Changing Token was traded on exchanges in the last day.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.